heymichellemac/heymichellemac-hugo/content/blog/2022/01/obsidian-daily-notes-template.md

 - Try lots of plugins and see what works for you.
 I went through between 10 and 20 plugins throughout the course of this process to end up with the ones I currently use.
 I would never have thought to use Templater for instance without actually trying it out for myself.
 - Instead of directly copying a workflow or implementation, think about what would work for you, then implement that approach.
 This will give you a custom system tailored to you which you'll be more likely to continue using.
 - Things won't be perfect right off the bat.
 I'm prepared for this system to evolve as I continue to use it which is really exciting to think about.
 As I explore new techniques and stop following older ones this Daily Note process will continue to change.

-I hope you found this article useful and you learned something from it.
-If you did, please consider sharing it on Twitter so others can find it 😊

-If you want to read more about Obsidian and Knowledge Management in general, there are some related articles below 👇